Writing Fellows

 Naser Khader

 Naser Khader is a Danish politician, academic, author, defender of free speech, and opponent of Islamism.
 Of Syrian-Palestinian origins, he has been a member of the Danish parliament since 2001-2022 (with a break in the years 2011-2015).
-He has a BA in Middle East studies from the University of Southern Denmark; an MA in economics and political science from Copenhagen University; and an MA in Christian theology from Copenhagen University.
+He has a B.A. in Middle East studies from the University of Southern Denmark; an M.A. in economics and political science from Copenhagen University; and an M.A. in Christian theology from Copenhagen University.
 A senior fellow at the Hudson Institute from 2011-15, he chaired the Danish parliament's Defence Committee from 2016-21.
 Khader has published nine books and hundreds of articles in Danish, English, and Arabic.

 Hussein Aboubakr Mansour

-Hussein Aboubakr Mansour is an Egyptian-American speaker and writer specializing in the history of antisemitism in Muslim and Arab societies.
-Hussein grew up in his native Cairo, Egypt where he was attracted to Salafist mosques at an early age and fascinated by popular antisemitic conspiracy theories in Egyptian popular culture.
-After a transformative educational journey, he became active and tried to push back against antisemitism, which got him into trouble with the Egyptian authorities.
-Hussein received political asylum in the United States in 2012 and worked as an assistant professor of Hebrew language in the Defense Language Institute.
-He is currently an educator at StandWithUs and a Project Director at the Endowment for Middle East Truth.
-His autobiography is titled Minority of One: The Unchaining of an Arab Mind.
+Hussein Aboubakr Mansour is an Egyptian-American analyst who focuses on such topics as Muslim antisemitism, Islamist ideology, and American universities.
+He grew up in his native Cairo, Egypt, where he was attracted to Salafist mosques at an early age and fascinated by antisemitic conspiracy theories in Egyptian popular culture.
+After a transformative educational journey, he pushed back against antisemitism, which got him into trouble with the Egyptian authorities.
+Mansour has been published in Commentary, Tablet, The Hill, Mosaic, and elsewhere, and has published an autobiography, Minority of One: The Unchaining of an Arab Mind.
+Today he writes often at his Substack, The Abrahamic Critique and Digest.
+He received political asylum in the United States in 2012 and worked as an assistant professor of Hebrew language at the Defense Language Institute.
+He holds an MA in International Affairs from George Washington University.

 Asaf Romirowsky

-Asaf Romirowsky is the Executive Director of Scholars for Peace in the Middle East (SPME) and an affiliate professor at the University of Haifa.
-Trained as a historian, he holds a PhD in Middle East and Mediterranean Studies from King's College London and has published widely on various aspects of the Arab-Israeli conflict and American foreign policy in the Middle East, as well as on Israeli and Zionist history.
+Asaf Romirowsky is the executive director of Scholars for Peace in the Middle East (SPME) and an affiliate professor at the University of Haifa.
+Trained as a historian, he holds a Ph.D. in Middle East and Mediterranean Studies from King's College London and has published widely on various aspects of the Arab-Israeli conflict and American foreign policy in the Middle East, as well as on Israeli and Zionist history.

 Philip Carl Salzman

-Philip Carl Salzman is Emeritus Professor of Anthropology at McGill University.
+Philip Carl Salzman is Emeritus Professor of Anthropology at McGill University and past president of Scholars for Peace in the Middle East.
 He is the author of Culture and Conflict in the Middle East (2008), a book that Stanley Kurtz called "the most penetrating, reliable, systematic, and theoretically sophisticated effort yet made to understand the Islamist challenge the United States is facing in cultural terms."
 His other works on the Middle East include Black Tents of Baluchistan (2000), Pastoralists: Equality, Hierarchy, and the State (2004), and Postcolonial Theory and the Arab-Israel Conflict (edited with D. R. Divine, 2008).
 He is a member of the Academic Board of the Canadian Institute for Jewish Research, as well as a member of the editorial boards of six academic journals about the Middle East and Central Asia.

 Joseph Morrison Skelly